-We provided a supplemental deferred compensation plan during fiscal 2012 for Mr. Culp, III, Mr. Saxon, Mr. Culp, IV and Mr. Bowling.
+We provided a supplemental deferred compensation plan during fiscal 2014 for Mr. Culp, III, Mr. Saxon, Mr. Culp, IV and Mr. Bowling.
 Under this plan, we contribute an amount equal to 15% of Mr. Culp, III's and Mr. Saxon's base salary each year to their plan accounts.
-For Mr. Culp, IV and Mr. Bowling, the Company contributed amounts equal to 7.5% and 10%, respectively, of their base salary for fiscal 2012 to their plan accounts.
-The plan also allows participants to defer up to 75% of their respective base salaries and/or bonuses after meeting withholding tax requirements.
+For each of Mr. Culp, IV and Mr. Bowling, the Company contributed an amount equal to 10% of their respective base salaries for fiscal 2014 to their plan accounts.
+The plan also allows participants to defer up to 75% of their respective base salaries and/or annual incentive bonuses after meeting withholding tax requirements.